 "Salvation": Clark is able to send Zod and all the Kandorians away, saving Earth.
 However, Clark has a dagger made of blue kryptonite stabbed into him and is falling to his death off the building.
 He gets better, though.

 They Killed Kenny Again: In a dramatic use of the trope, Clark's fathers, or anyone who treats Clark as a father would, all end up dead, usually protecting him.
 Before the series starts, Jor-El died on Krypton to save him.
-Come season five, Jonathan dies after succumbing to his heart problems, which came about from him getting the power to save Clark in season 3.
+Come Season 5, Jonathan dies after succumbing to his heart problems, which came about from him getting the power to save Clark in Season 3.
 Following this, off-screen at some point before Season 6, Virgil Swann is dead.
 Lionel, who is subsequently an avatar of Jor-El, is killed in Season 7 by Lex while covering up Clark's secret.
-Then in Season 9, the Kandorian Clone of Jor-El is killed by another Kandorian.
-Plus, if the voice in the Fortress counts, the many times its shut off, destroyed, taken over, or apparently destroyed pushes this number up quite a bit more.
+Then in Season 9, the Kandorian clone of Jor-El is killed by another Kandorian.
+Plus, if the voice in the Fortress counts, the many times it's shut off, destroyed, taken over, or apparently destroyed pushes this number up quite a bit more.

 Season 10's "Fortune" was—based on the fact that Allison Mack was only going to be in five episodes in the Finale Season—Chloe's probably-final appearance, so her leaving in this episode was not a surprise.
 The fact that Oliver goes with her for an undetermined length of time is the surprise.
 Oh, and Tess and Emil might just behooking up now...

-"Lexmas", actually subverted when Lex is forced to pursue money and power in order to save the life of his potential future wife, who would have died if he had become a Nice Guy, setting up his future status as the antithesis of Superman.
+"Lexmas," actually subverted when Lex decides to pursue money and power in order to save the life of his potential future wife Lana, who would have died if he had become a Nice Guy, setting up his future status as the antithesis of Superman.
 Really more of an It's a Wonderful Plot.

 Absurdly Powerful Student Council: Chloe seems to believe that Smallville High has one.
 When Clark decides to run for Student Council President, she grills him on his positions on issues ranging from the menu prices in the cafeteria to the administration's habit of searching student lockers for drugs, in a manner that suggests she thinks he'll have some influence over those policies.

-And Then What?: One could deconstruct Zod's motivation as failing to take this into account, since he doesn't appear to have any long-term goal other than to take over the Earth to turn it into a New Krypton.
-In fact, the Bad Future seen in "Pandora", shows that the Kandorians don't seem to be doing more than spinning their wheels, rounding up humans in slave-camps, all while letting the planet fall into a state of disrepair.
+And Then What?: One could deconstruct Zod's motivation as failing to take this into account, since he doesn't appear to have any long-term goal other than to take over Earth to turn it into a New Krypton.
+In fact, the Bad Future seen in "Pandora" shows that the Kandorians don't seem to be doing more than spinning their wheels, rounding up humans in slave camps, all while letting the planet fall into a state of disrepair.
 Behold the glorious New Krypton, folks?!

-A good example is "Legion", where despite having spent the last 8 years dealing with meteor-infected Meta-Humans, naturally occurring superheroes and aliens visitors from other worlds... apparently time travel is considered to be too ridiculous?!
+A good example is "Legion," where despite having spent the last eight years dealing with meteor-infected humans, naturally occurring superheroes, and aliens visitors from other worlds...apparently time travel is considered to be too ridiculous?!

-The foster parents of a human-looking alien with physics-defying superpowers balk at the idea that magic exists.
+Jonathan and Martha, the foster parents of a human-looking alien with physics-defying superpowers, balk at the idea that magic exists.

-Beneficial Disease: In one episode, there's a little boy with a brain tumor that gives him telepathy.
-It's revealed to be fatal in a later episode, however, and they are unable to reach an expert who could possible save him before it's too late.
+Beneficial Disease: In "Ryan," the titular character has a brain tumor that gives him telepathy.
+It's revealed to be fatal, however, and they are unable to reach an expert who could possibly save him before it's too late.

-Also both the season one premiere and finale feature a school dance and a natural disaster (though how natural the meteor shower was depends on how you look at it).
+Also both the Season 1 premiere and finale feature a school dance and a natural disaster (though how natural the meteor shower was depends on how you look at it).